InstrumentBox/Network/Sources/Web/Web.docc/Response/ConvertResponse.md

 ## Overview

-The response converter is an object to which a web client delegates responsibility to convert binary response body from to a Swift object.
+The response converter is an object to which a web client delegates responsibility to convert binary response body from server to a Swift object.

 Each request returns two response converters: one for successful response and one for failed.
 The *Web* library has several built-in response converters such as